 This directive requires mills producing over 300t/day to obtain a permit from the Environment Agency (detailing the sites' environmental management) by January 2005.
 Without this permit these sites will not be allowed to operate.

-With approximately 25 sites requiring this permit, nabim is working with the Environment Agency to facilitate the implementation of the legislation for the milling industry.
+With approximately 25 sites requiring this permit, nabim works with the Environment Agency to ensure that flour mills are aware of any permitting changes.